jemisonf/jemisonf.github.io/_posts/2021-09-26-better-docker-builds.md

     **Requires**: the artifact from step 2.

 When you build a Docker image, each line in your `Dockerfile` is broken out into a "layer".
 Docker understands which files (either inside in the Docker image or in your file system) are required to create the layer, and will use a cached version of the layer if no changes are detected in those files from the previous build.
+You can [read more about layers here](https://docs.docker.com/storage/storagedriver/).

 We can take advantage of this behavior in order to cache our dependencies and save that time in each repeated build.
 This is not possible in our current approach because we're copying all of the code in our repo at once, and then running `go build`, which combines downloading dependencies and building application code into one command.